Home

 this one containing Czechoslovakian books.

-When World War II ended, the Torah scrolls still lay in the Michle Synagogue, deteriorating from disuse, dampness, and lack of care.
-Eventually, the Michle Synagogue and the scrolls were taken over by the State Jewish Museum in Prague, and thus came under the control of Artia, the official agents of the Czechoslovak government in charge of "cultural properties".
+When World War II ended, the Torah scrolls still lay in the Jewish Museum which had now become the State Jewish Museum in Prague, and thus came under the control of Artia, the official agents of the Czechoslovak government in charge of "cultural properties".
+Later, the Scrolls were moved to the Michle Synagogue in a suburb of Prague.
 But there was nothing that Artia or the staff of the museum could do to preserve the Torah scrolls.
-In order to keep parchment scrolls from perishing, they must be unfolded from time to time.
+In order to keep parchment scrolls from perishing, they must be rolled from time to time.
 This was patently impossible to do with over 1,500 scrolls housed in desperately cramped quarters.
 And so the scrolls seemed condemned to slow decay.
 That is, until the year 1963.

 Eric Estorick and Chimen Abramsky

 Arrangements were made for Abramsky to go to Prague.
-His preliminary examination of about 250 scrolls had no protective covering.
+His preliminary examination of about 250 scrolls found them without protective covering.
 Others were swathed in tattered prayer shawls.
 He found two scrolls wrapped in a woman's garment.
 Another was tied with a small belt from a child's coat.
-One scroll was spattered with human blood.
-From one of the scrolls a scrap of paper fell out, apparently left there by a sofer (scribe) who had examined the scroll in 1940 to see whether it was in need of repairs.
-"Please, God, help us in these troubled times," the note read.
 "It was quite incredible to see this," Abramsky said in London.
 "I burst into tears."

 Editor's Note: The Story Of The Jewish Torahs of Czechoslovakia appeared in Volume III of the book The Jews Of Czechoslovakia Historical Studies and Surveys which was authored by Joseph C. Pick.
 It can be found on pages 584-610.